Tez-Anessia/LENZ-Automation/README.md

 * The driver will only work with Selenium version 14.0.0 listed in the requirments.
 * All files will need to be housed in the same data folder.
 * This currently works with the chrome browser
+* all values to pass through a workspace name is companyName